attention-deficit/hyperactivity

 The behaviors also must not only be linked to stress at home.
 Kids who have experienced a divorce, a move, an illness, a change in school, or other significant life event may suddenly begin to

-act out or become forgetful.
-To avoid a misdiagnosis, it's important to consider whether these factors played a role when symptoms began.
+out or become forgetful.
+To avoid a misdiagnosis, it's important to

 The doctor also may check hearing and vision so other medical conditions can be ruled out.